On Boussinesq's equation for water waves: Introduction

 Some steps towards an IST formalism for the Boussinesq equation were outlined in \cite{Z1974}.
 These steps were made complete in \cite{DTT1982} in the case of the simplified equation (\ref{badboussinesqnouxx}).
-A key contribution of \cite{DTT1982} was the establishment of a so-called vanishing lemma, which is the crucial component leading to existence of a solution of the associated RH problem.
+A key contribution of \cite{DTT1982} was the establishment of a so-called vanishing lemma for the RH problem associated to (\ref{badboussinesqnouxx}).
 Ever since the publication of \cite{DTT1982} in 1982, there has been an expectation in the integrable systems community that it should be possible to develop similar results for the Boussinesq equation (\ref{badboussinesq}).
 After all, the equation (\ref{badboussinesqnouxx}) considered in \cite{DTT1982} differs from (\ref{badboussinesq}) only in that the $u_{xx}$-term has been removed.
 The relevance of an IST approach for (\ref{badboussinesq}) became increasingly clear in 1993 when Deift and Zhou introduced their nonlinear steepest descent method for RH problems \cite{DZ1993}, the expectation being that Deift--Zhou ideas in combination with IST techniques would make it possible to derive detailed asymptotic formulas for the Boussinesq equation.
 However, it turns out that the removal of the $u_{xx}$-term from (\ref{badboussinesq}) thoroughly changes the quantitative and qualitative structure of solutions, and has far-reaching consequences also for the proofs; see further discussion below.
 The problem of developing an IST approach and of deriving asymptotic formulas for the solution of (\ref{badboussinesq}) has therefore remained an outstanding open problem in the field, see e.g. \cite{D2008} where P. Deift notes that ``The long-time behavior of the solutions of the Boussinesq equation with general initial data is a very interesting problem with many challenges.''
 The purpose of this paper is to address this problem.